congtung0702/vietnam-garment-export-analysis/README.md

 ### Key observations

 Market concentration peaked in 2021 before declining modestly in subsequent years.
-This pattern is consistent with external demand shocks rather than structural shifts in Vietnam's export base.
+This pattern is consistent with external demand shocks rather than structural shifts in Vietnam's export base:
 - In 2021, US export values rose sharply while Japan, South Korea, and smaller markets remained largely stagnant, consistent with the US stimulus-driven consumption surge of that period.
 - In 2022, concentration declined despite all three major markets growing in absolute terms.
 This reflects a faster recovery in smaller markets, which grew the total export base more rapidly than the top 3, mechanically diluting their combined share.